ehildt/ACAP/README.md

 <h2>Config</h2>

 **ACAP** simplifies the initialization process by providing a convenient ready-to-use setup.
 It leverages a `config.yml` file, reducing dependence on system environment variables, while still allowing flexibility to set them when required.

-When utilizing ACAP in Docker or Kubernetes (K8S), configuring the service is effortless.
+When utilizing ACAP in Docker or Kubernetes, configuring the service is effortless.
 By binding the `/app/config.yml` to a volume, you can easily adjust the service settings.
 The `config.yml` file contains default presets, which, when combined with Docker Compose, enable a speedy setup for local development.
 This approach facilitates a seamless spin-up process for your projects.

 <br />